vinothbuj85/EKS/cloudwatch.md

 6. Log insights -  This specfic service try to access other Ec2 or s3 etc
 7. Scaling -

-   Note : cloudwatch does not monitor the Memmory utilization.
+   Note : cloudwatch does not monitor the Memmory utilization.,